camaraproject/IdentityAndConsentManagement/documentation/CAMARA-API-access-and-user-consent.md

 If the API Consumer is using CIBA, User-Interaction MAY be initiated by the API Provider if Consent is needed and has NOT been granted.
 The `login_hint` parameter is mandatory in CIBA, and MAY be used by the API Provider to identify an authentication device for out-of-band consent capture.
 Consent MAY be captured out-of-band by, for example, sending a push notification, or by sending an SMS with a code or link, or by sending a message by some other means to the identified authentication device.
 CAMARA does not mandate any communication method nor any message format nor any message content.

-In OIDC Authorization Code flow User-Interaction is initiated by the API provider if consent is needed.
+In OIDC Authorization Code flow User-Interaction is initiated by the API Provider if consent is needed.
 The Authorization Server obtains End-User Consent/Authorization according to [OIDC section 3.2.1.4](https://openid.net/specs/openid-connect-core-1_0.html#Consent).

 If the API Consumer wants to make sure that no User-Interaction happens they MUST use the `prompt` parameter with a value of `none`.
 Authentication error response values (`interaction_required`, `login_required`, `account_selection_required`, `consent_required`) for `prompt=none` are defined in [OIDC section 3.1.2.6](https://openid.net/specs/openid-connect-core-1_0.html#AuthError).